 - Centre for IT & Public Policy (CITAPP)

 - Cognitive Computing CoE (CCC)

 - Centre for Accessibility in the Global South (CAGS)

 - IIITB Innovation Centre

 Education : Ph.D.
 (University of Groningen)

-Dr. Amit Chattopadhyay received his Ph.D degree on "Certified Geometric Computation" from Johann Bernoulli Institute (JBI) of Mathematics and Computer Science at University of Groningen in the Netherlands (July 2005-Jan 2011).
+Dr. Amit Chattopadhyay received his Ph.D degree in "Certified Geometric Computation" from Johann Bernoulli Institute (JBI) of Mathematics and Computer Science at University of Groningen in the Netherlands (July 2005-Jan 2011).
 After receiving his Ph.D he worked as a postdoctoral fellow at Universite Catholique de Louvain in Belgium (Feb, 2011-July, 2012), at University of Leeds in UK (Aug, 2012-Aug, 2015) and at IISc, Bangalore (Sept, 2015-Jan 2016).
-He holds an M.Tech degree in Computer Science from Indian Statistical Institute (Kolkata) and M.Sc degree in Mathematics from Indian Institute of Technology (Kharagpur).
+He holds an M.Tech degree in Computer Science from Indian Statistical Institute (Kolkata), an M.Sc degree in Mathematics from Indian Institute of Technology (Kharagpur), and a B.Sc (Mathematics Hons.) degree from University of Calcutta.
 His research interests include Computational Topology and Data Analysis, Certified Geometric Computation, Scientific Visualization, Optimization on Matrix Manifolds, and Level Set Method.

 - A Topological Similarity Measure between Multi-Resolution Reeb Spaces.
 Yashwanth Ramamurthi, Tripti Agarwal, Amit Chattopadhyay.
 IEEE Transactions on Visualization and Computer Graphics.
 2021.
 (DOI: 10.1109/TVCG.2021.3087273)